Environmentalism in Rio Grande do Sul: Expansion and maturity

-Recent Initiatives
+Recent initiatives

 Besides legislation, protected areas, and activism, several public and private initiatives in recent years have promoted the management and monitoring of natural resources, environmental education, and awareness on a large scale, and instilled in the population a new sense of social responsibility, with practical measures that change the daily lives of many people and promote environmental conservation.
 The State Environmental Code states, in Article 1, that if the right to a balanced environment is common to all of society, it is also everyone's responsibility to act for its preservation:

 Selective waste collection

 The same principle is enshrined in the Federal Constitution, in its article 225.
-In this regard, there are programs for the selective collection and recycling of garbage, giving a differentiated destination to each type of material and reusing it, with growing signs of approval and popular adhesion in Porto Alegre and many other cities.
+In this regard, there are programs for the selective collection and recycling of garbage, giving a differentiated destination to each type of material and reusing it, with growing signs of approval and popular adhesion in Porto Alegre and in many other cities.
 A 2000 survey indicated that 30% of Rio Grande do Sul municipalities had selective collection and 22% had recycling, in a much higher proportion than the national average (respectively 8.2% and 6.4%) and adding up to 31% of the total municipalities in Brazil with these services.